youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/2_Expressive Functions and Adjustable Interfaces.md

 `val position = Position(2.f, 9.f, 55.5f) += (2.f, 2.f, 2.f)`

 The Kotlin standard library also contains predefined implementations of different operators.
-One that you should use on a daily basis is the plus operator for a `MutableCollection` type.
+One that you should use on a daily basis is the FP.plus operator for a `MutableCollection` type.
 This allows for adding new elements to the collection in the following way:
 ```kotlin
 val list = mutableListOf("A", "B", "C")